S2-group/software-design-vu/README.md

 4. Once you’ve selected your branches, Github will ask you to write a title and a comment.
 Write your group number in the title.

-You'll see a list of commits that have been made by you.
+You will see a list of commits that have been made by you.
-If you've followed the steps correctly, Github will show you a page that says “Open a pull request”.
+If you have followed the steps correctly, Github will show you a page that says “Open a pull request”.
 This is how you create a pull request.